awsdocs/aws-sam-developer-guide/doc_source/serverless-quick-start.md

 **Exercise: Change the message string**

 After successfully testing the sample application, you can experiment with making a simple modification: Change the message string that's returned\.
-Note that the copy of the application code being executed is in the `/hello_world/build` directory \(not the `/hello_world` directory\)\.
+Note that the copy of the application code being executed is in the `/.aws-sam/build/HelloWorld` directory \(not the `/hello_world` directory\)\.

+1. Kill the process running `sam-app> sam local start-api`\.

-1. Edit the `/hello_world/build/app.py` file to change the message string from `'hello world'` to `'Hello World!'`\.
+1. Edit the `/hello_world/app.py` file to change the message string from `'hello world'` to `'Hello World!'`\.

+1. Re\-build your function by running `sam-app> sam build --use-container`\.

 1. Reload the test URL in your browser and observe the new string\.
-Also, note that you don't need to restart the application—the updated code is executed automatically\.

 ### Package the Application<a name="gs-ex1-setup-pacakge-app"></a>